 Super Micro Computer (SMCI) Gains But Lags Market: What You Should Know

-Coming into today, shares of the server technology company had lost 0.16% in the past month.
-In that same time, the Computer and Technology sector lost 0.9%, while the S&P 500 lost 0.01%.
+Heading into today, shares of the server technology company had lost 13.59% over the past month, lagging the Computer and Technology sector's gain of 4.01% and the S&P 500's gain of 2.3% in that time.

-Wall Street will be looking for positivity from Super Micro Computer as it approaches its next earnings report date.
+Super Micro Computer will be looking to display strength as it nears its next earnings release, which is expected to be January 31, 2023.
 The company is expected to report EPS of $2.76, up 213.64% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.75 billion, up 49.27% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $9.58 per share and revenue of $6.8 billion, which would represent changes of +69.56% and +30.86%, respectively, from the prior year.
+SMCI's full-year Zacks Consensus Estimates are calling for earnings of $9.77 per share and revenue of $6.8 billion.
+These results would represent year-over-year changes of +72.92% and +30.86%, respectively.

-Investors should also note any recent changes to analyst estimates for Super Micro Computer.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Super Micro Computer.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Super Micro Computer currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 2.1% higher.
+Super Micro Computer is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that Super Micro Computer has a Forward P/E ratio of 8.4 right now.
-Its industry sports an average Forward P/E of 15.14, so we one might conclude that Super Micro Computer is trading at a discount comparatively.
+In terms of valuation, Super Micro Computer is currently trading at a Forward P/E ratio of 7.25.
+This represents a discount compared to its industry's average Forward P/E of 14.88.

 The Computer- Storage Devices industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 70, putting it in the top 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 72, which puts it in the top 29% of all 250+ industries.

 To follow SMCI in the coming trading sessions, be sure to utilize Zacks.com.